- Admission Requirements

 Doctor of Philosophy Degree Requirements

 There are three stages in the PhD program: coursework and completion of language requirements (Level Two Latin, French, and German), preparation for and taking of the Special Field Examination, and the writing of the dissertation.
 Every student’s program through the three stages is aided and monitored by a personal advisory committee, consisting of a supervisor and two other faculty members, established by the student in consultation with the PhD Co-ordinator.
 The Advisory Committee must be formally approved by the PhD Co-ordinator.

-The minimum course requirement is three full courses (or a combination of full and half courses totalling the same); the equivalent of two full courses must be in the student’s chosen major field, and the equivalent of one full course must be in the student’s chosen minor subject.
+The minimum course requirement is three full courses (or a combination of full and half courses totalling the same); the equivalent of two full courses must be in the student’s chosen major field, and the equivalent of one full course must in the student’s chosen minor field.
 Some students, mindful of the appearance of their transcripts, take as many as three or four full courses in each of the first two years.
 PhD students at the Centre are free to select any courses from the annual list, provided that they have the necessary prerequisites.
 In view of the centre’s interdisciplinary nature, some courses on the Middle Ages can be taken in other departments, with the approval of the PhD Co-ordinator.
 It is important to bear in mind that, although our program is interdisciplinary, most of our students eventually find jobs in a department such as English, History, Classics, Philosophy, Religion, etc.